• Visiting hours

 Independent introduction to all open exhibitions.

-Exhibitions and one guided program €9.00/student
+Exhibitions and one guided program or a planetarium film €9.00/student

 Independent introduction to all open exhibitions and participating

-Students of universities and colleges pay the price of a student ticket.
+Students of universities and colleges pay the price of a student ticket €16/student.

 Read more about prices